logo2

 Polk directory ad - 1881

-In Jun 1872, D. T. Macdonald built an addition onto the drug store to serve as the justice office (28).
+In Jun 1872, Daniel built an addition onto the drug store to serve as the justice office (28).
 In Apr 1880, the current store location was being converted into a residence, and a new store was being built on the north side of the property (27).
 The renovations were completed by Aug 1880 (29).
 The 1895 Polk directory listed the store at 102 N 5th St, Calumet (5).
 We see a drug store labeled at this location on the Jul 1888 Sanborn map, although the addresses were numbered differently on the map.
 In Jan 1897, the store moved to the other side of the building (8), at 100 N 5th St. (6).
-The building was remodeled as a drug store with new shelving, counters, other furniture, and fixtures, and that it was expected to take all week to move the stock of drugs and various novelties (7,8).
-The Dec 1897 Sanborn map shows the store in its new location, on the northeast corner with Scott St.
+The building was remodeled as a drug store with new shelving, counters, furniture, and fixtures (7).
+It was expected to take all week to move the stock of drugs and various novelties (8).
+The Dec 1897 Sanborn map showed the store in its new location, on the northeast corner with Scott St.

 Sanborn map, North 5th St., Red Jacket - July 1888